-The Mutual opened in its own build-ing, which was badly wrecked, but a few remaining counters and the un-damaged vaults made the necessary re-pairs no great task.
-The bank officials said they had over \$2,000,000 in coin or its equivalent in active securities, and mat all demands promotiv and without suspecting Women in Salt Lake.
+ing, which was badly wrecked, but a few remaining counters and the un-damaged vaults made the necessary re-pairs no great task.
+The bank officials said they had over \$2,000,000 in coin or its equivalent in active securities, and met all demands promptly and without imit.
+Cashles Story in referring to the losses, it was necessary to pay in cash